ahmetb/kubectx/README.md

 # kubens(1)

-kubens is an utility to switch between Kubernetes namespaces.
+kubens is a utility to switch between Kubernetes namespaces.

 ```
 USAGE: